Ramyals-web/Ramyals-web/README.md

 - 👀 I’m interested in Data Analytics and Visualizations.
 - 🌱 I recently completed Data Analytics Certification.
 - 💞️ I’m looking to collaborate on projects where I can implement my skills.
-- 📫 How to reach me ramya.sivaprakasam@gmail.com
+- 📫 Reach me at ramya.sivaprakasam@gmail.com

 <!---
 Ramyals-web/Ramyals-web is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.